 -Fill little glass bottles with purple glitter as a party favor – you could write “Arabian Nights” on a scroll on the bottle

-You could easily use this theme for other things like a baby shower, Blessingway (what we typically throw for a mom who’s already had a baby before), bridal shower, etc. This was such a fun post to craft, and I’m thankful for my friends at HotRef who let my imagination run wild!
+You could easily use this theme for other things like a baby shower, Blessingway (what we typically throw for a mom who’s already had a baby before), bridal shower, etc.

 I can’t wait to see what you come up with for your Arabian Nights themed party!
 If you use any ideas, please tag me on Instagram @KathyHaan!